projection-engine/.github/profile/README.md

 # Projection engine

-This is a solo, open-souce project of a full-on 3D graphics engine, intended to be used to create small to medium size interactive desktop and web applications.
+This is a solo, open-source project of a full-on 3D graphics engine, intended to be used to create small to medium size interactive desktop and web applications.

 If you would like to contribute with this project, your feedback would be extremely appreciated.

+**Discord:** morshu_non_rtx#8805

 ## Download - [v5.8.1-alpha](https://github.com/projection-engine/editor/releases/tag/v5.8.0-alpha)
 <table>